UiPath/ProcessMining-devkit-connector/README.md

 To run the dbt project you need to activate the virtual environment where dbt is installed.
 Follow the steps below to run the dbt project using Visual Studio Code:
-- Install the Python extension `ms-python.python` in Visual Studio Code.
+- Install the recommended extensions in Visual Studio Code.
+    - Go to manage extensions (Ctrl+Shift+X) and search for `@recommended`.
+    - For the extension `dbt Power User`, see the extension details on how to set it up.
 - Set the Python interpreter to the `python.exe` of your virtual environment.
 - The policy on your machine should allow you to execute scripts.
 Set your policy to `RemoteSigned` by opening a terminal and running the command: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
 - Right click on the models folder and choose `Open in Integrated Terminal`.